 Jill Bergman from the International Cesarean Awareness Network, who testified in support of the bill, highlighted the importance of community birth centers under the bill’s equitable reimbursement provision.

-Community home and birth centers provide care for low-risk individuals, reduce overall costs to private and public insurance providers and reduce pregnancy risks by having fewer cesarean births, Bergman said.
+Community home and birth centers provide care for low-risk people, reduce overall costs to private and public insurance providers, and reduce pregnancy risks by having fewer cesarean births, Bergman said.

-Virginia Love raised concerns with the proposal while testifying on behalf of America’s Health Insurance Plans, and said requiring the same payments for providers with different levels of expertise or credentials was a big concern.
+Virginia Love testified in opposition on behalf of America’s Health Insurance Plans and said requiring the same payments for providers with different levels of expertise or credentials was a big concern.

 The bill would also require hospitals to accept community-birth transfers without discrimination of the type of facility.